AdnanOlarmmi/Quiz-app/README.md

 [Access it here](https://adnanolarmmi.github.io/Quiz-app-/)

-Leave a star ⭐ 💕
+Leave a star if you love it 😉 🙂 ⭐ 💕